The Secret Trick These Readers Used to Earn up to $278 by Online Shopping

 William Gove and his wife live on eight acres of land in Maine.
 Last year, as summer peeped around the corner, the couple invested in a wood chipper to help clear their property of downed trees and dead leaves.

-Paribus shared instructions on exactly how to ask for a refund from Home Depot.
+Price Protection shared instructions on exactly how to ask for a refund from Home Depot.
 Gove followed along, hopping on the phone and chatting with a nice Home Depot representative.

 But then she put him on hold.

 The price had actually dropped even more, and, per its price-match policy, Home Depot owed Gove $278.53.
 The manager signed off, and the credit was automatically posted to the credit card he’d used to make the purchase.

 “I have to say, I was incredibly skeptical at first,” Gove says of Price Protection.
 “But it saved us some serious cash.”

 2. How ’Bout Some Cash to Put in That New Purse?

 Purchase: A $103.50 Calvin Klein purse from Macy’s

 When we sent out a request for Capital One Shopping Price Protection feedback, Kathleen Garvin, The Penny Hoarder’s outreach strategist and editor, responded.

 Garvin signed up for Price Protection back in December 2016.
 She estimated she’s received about $80 in refunds but was excited to share her biggest surprise: more than $20 back on a purse.

 She bought the Calvin Klein purse herself for her boyfriend, Nick, to give her for Christmas.
 Don’t worry: Her boyfriend paid her back.
 Garvin just wanted to buy it through Ebates so she could earn cash back.